Dianne Feinstein town hall shows why she's a conservative by San Francisco standards

 When the 83-year-old Democrat walked onto the stage in a jet black suit, the crowd, largely women, awarded the four-term senator a warm round of applause.
 But the mood quickly soured and tension between the famously moderate Feinstein and the highly charged, anti-Trump audience was a motif of the 70-minute event.
 A man interrupted Feinstein's opening remarks to loudly ask his fellow audience members to "wake up," before they shushed him and audibly told him "shut up."
 Feinstein waved it off and plowed forward with a metered explanation of the need to reform Social Security and Medicare before indicating she was ready to take questions.

 Questioners were selected at random by raffle.
-Once called, they made their way to the front of the auditorium where stood just a few yards from Feinstein.
+Once called, participants made their way to the front of the auditorium where stood just a few yards from Feinstein.
 The first was a woman who was worried that "trigger happy" President Donald Trump might deploy her son to Syria, and wanted to know what Feinstein would do to ensure peace in the Middle East.
 "The world is not an easy place, and it is not a stable place," Feinstein replied.
 She continued, somewhat confusingly, with an explanation of how North Korea presents an "existential" threat and an "acute danger" to the United States.
 After speaking for some time about the "ruthless" Kim Jong-un's attempts to build a nuclear tipped missile capable of striking "anywhere in the United States," Feinstein pivoted back to the Middle East.
 When she mentioned, without reservation, Trump's recent missile attack on a Syrian air base, the crowd erupted with a cacophony of boos.

 A few minutes later, a man asked the senator if she would support a single-payer health care system.
 "If single payer healthcare is going to mean a complete government takeover over of the healthcare system, I am not for it," Feinstein replied, again to boos.